tkenning/dev.na.bambora.com/README.md

 docker run -v `pwd`/source:/usr/src/app/source -p 4567:4567 devbamboracom
 ```

+**Note**: If you get a `request canceled while waiting for connection` error when running `docker build`, go to Docker Settings > Network and change the DNS server to fixed.

 You can now see the docs at <http://localhost:4567>.
 The site will update with changes you make when a page is reloaded.

 ### Run locally